Tetsuo Harada: Early Formal Experimentations

 Tazawako, one would eventually have to mention all the people that approached him, or followed him in his teaching or in the adventure of the construction of his atelier in Frenay-l'Evêque.
-They have seen the quality of his welcome, his humble and insatiable curiosity, this other art of relation, hospitality, which is a foundation of his art, much more than a 'simple' practice, which he undoubtedly fully possesses.
+They have seen the quality of his welcome, his humble and insatiable curiosity, this other art of relation, hospitality, which is a foundation of his art, much more than a 'simple' practice, which he undoubtedly fully possessed.
 Just like environment-sculptures, the spectator is led to participate : if he cannot physically walk through a sculptural space as it is the case in monumental sculptures, he is this time the guest and the actor of an encounter of a more private kind...

 Sexuality, simplicity

 Though it speaks to the senses, and sometimes to sensuality in its most carnal dimension, it is above all the primal meaning that Harada's work pursues, a meaning that finds its source in the imaginary of creation, in a literal meaning : union, fold, interweaving, mating, birth.
 A creation appearing on the edges, the lips, in the intervening space.[Hubert Lempereur] On earth males and females coexist, their complementarity being an essential condition to life.
 Sexuality is part of life, there is no provocation on my part.
 I do things as I feel them and the audience is free to find it shocking or pleasant and natural.
 Representation of sex in my work has nothing to do with obsession.
 Sexuality is a universal subject that cannot be made to fit in particular cultural slot.
 It is neither primitive, nor modern, nor occidental, nor oriental.
 I just hope people can receive my message simply.